cypherpunk-academy/2064/en/047_2064_Special_Command.md

 He started wiping himself with it.
 "Piece of shit."

-The medical soldier took out the measuring device again, checked the measurement data of the bead in Sigur's stomach and then wrapped it up again.
+The medical soldier took out the measuring device again, checked the measurement data of the bead in Sigur's stomach, and then wrapped it up again.

 Medical soldier: "Ready!"
 He threw the rest of the stuff into the suitcases, closed them and left the room.
 The other soldiers followed him.